Owanesh/ETH2324/docs/REPORT.md

 ## Machine overview
 The machine runs an `nginx` web server that hosts The Green Crusaders blog.
 This blog presents vulnerabilities such as cross site scripting, command injection and other poor security policies that can be exploited by an attacker to gain remote access.

-There are users registered on the blog, being:
+There are three users registered on the blog, being:
-- **Fabiola Di Sotto** aka vegmamy, blog author
+- **Fabiola Di Sotto** aka `vegmamy`, blog author
-- **Giorgio Immesi** aka ilveganoimbruttito, blog author
+- **Giorgio Immesi** aka `ilveganoimbruttito`, blog author
 - **Matteo Ricci**, a member of the staff, is currently organizing a protest.

-The machine also runs an `ftp` server which contains an interesting sql backup.
+The machine also runs an ftp server which contains an interesting sql backup.

 Behind the scenes, the server runs another web server hosting an *hidden* web service for the trade of meat.
 This web service is placed inside docker for security reasons and is **not an easy target**.

 There are also some command line interface programs in the server's file system used internally by the staff to trade meat.
-This program presents some vulnerabilities that can also be exploited to gain privileged access.
+These programs present some vulnerabilities that can be leveraged to gain privileged access.

 Below is shown a diagram of the machine with all the services running and a brief description on how to attack them: